What are the Privateers/Salvageers?

 The list defined in The Dronescourge Returns refers to the mainly Boromite and Freeborn infantry who scavenge wrecked vessels or who may launch raids on unsuspecting, often primitive, worlds.
 It is primarily a cross-faction selector as it includes many units from other factions, representing those who have either defected to the privateers or are groups of individuals who have acquired Concord, Isorian, Algoryn or other combat equipment.
 Indeed, the list includes entries for any who have fallen foul of the complex laws in their society, or who yearns for independence, or who has become isolated from their IMTel and have become a separate shard.
 Boromites feature strongly, the synergy between the Freeborn resharding techniques and Boromite engineering being extremely effective.

 At times, even truly Outcast Ghar may seek service aboard a salvage vessel, taking on what jobs they may in exchange for freedom – of sorts, at least.
-The problem is that though the Outcasts are rejected by their own society and, having left the Empire would now be subject to a death penalty, from a panhuman viewpoint, the Outcasts are still Ghar so not to be trusted!
+The problem is that though the Outcasts are rejected by their own society and, having left the Empire, are now under a death penalty, from a panhuman viewpoint the Outcasts are still Ghar so not to be trusted!